daattali/beautiful-jekyll/_posts/2020-10-01-three-reasons-to-switch-to-a-multipurpose-wallet.md

 - multipurpose wallet
 - capsule wardrobe accessories
 - reviews
+description: A practical, multipurpose wallet that acts as a clutch and a purse as well.

 ---
 One of the ways I've simplified the things that I own has been focusing on items that have more than one use.
 Pieces of clothing, small appliances, and my personal fave: my wallet - purse - clutch.
 A true multipurpose wallet.
 I kind of obsess and agonize over decisions when making purchases, so spent a bunch of time researching before buying [this wallet](https://amzn.to/385fJqa ).
 I think it's because I tend to use and keep things forever and I also wanted it to work with my [capsule wardrobe](https://bemorewithless.com/how-to-build-a-capsule-wardrobe/).